 August 1st marked the second anniversary of the day we brought my sister home to die.
 Having been in the hospital for 22 months with complications from post-operative wound separation and subsequent sepsis, she experienced both the best and worst that healthcare offers.
+Of course not everything of the worst comes from clinics, but also to the lack of prevention from patients side.

 For the majority of the 22 months, Elizabeth was hospitalized four hours away from family.
 She was sick, in pain, weak, and very lonely.
 It elated us when she moved to the nursing home an hour away, but weren’t sure if she could be managed outside an acute care facility.
 One morning, after being in the nursing home just a few days, she called me sobbing.
 I could barely understand her through her sobs.
 I panicked thinking her abdominal wound had re-opened.
 It hadn’t.
 What had upset her was unconscionable staff behavior.